Viy (story): Viy

-Heavy-eyebrow motif
+Heavy eyelid motif

-The witch's husband in the Russian folktale "Ivan Bykovich" ("Ivan the Bull's Son") needs to have his eyebrows and eyelashes lifted with a "pitchfork" (вилы).
+The witch's husband in the Russian folktale "Ivan Bykovich" ("Ivan the Bull's Son") needs to have his eyelids and eyelashes lifted with a "pitchfork" (вилы).
 The aforementioned Viacheslav V. Ivanov (1971) is credited, in modern times, with drawing the parallel between Gogol's Viy and the witch's husband, called the "old, old man" or "Old Oldster" (старыйстарик; staryĭ starik).
 However, this was perhaps anticipated by Ralston, who stated that the witch-husband ("Aged One") bears a physical resemblance to what, he claimed, the Serbians called a "Vy", though he did not address any resemblance with Gogol's Viy directly.

-There also exists an old folk tradition surrounding Saint Cassian the Unmerciful, who was said in some tales to have eyebrows that descend to his knees and are raised only on Leap Year.
+There also exists an old folk tradition surrounding Saint Cassian the Unmerciful, who was said in some tales to have eyelids that descend to his knees and are raised only on Leap Year.
 Some scholars believe that the concept of Viy may have been at least partially based on Saint Cassian, as it is likely that Gogol had heard about the character and designed Viy on the basis of his various forms.

-A similar motif of heavy eyebrows is also present in Babylonian Talmud in a story about Johanan bar Nappaha.
-It is also found in Norwegian tales about Sjul and may remind the eye shields of Balor.
+A similar motif of heavy eyelids is also present in Babylonian Talmud in a story about Johanan bar Nappaha.
+It is also found in Norwegian tales about Sjulm and recalls the accounts of the need for tools in the raising of the huge eyelids of the giants Balor and Ysbaddaden (in Irish and Welsh mythology respectively).